apache/arrow/docs/source/java/vector.rst

     IntVector encoded = (IntVector) encoder.encode(unencoded);

-    // 6. re-create an un-encoded version from the encoded vector VarCharVector decoded = (VarCharVector) encoder.decode(encoded)
+    // 6. re-create an un-encoded version from the encoded vector VarCharVector decoded = (VarCharVector) encoder.decode(encoded);

 One thing we haven't discussed is how to create the dictionary vector from the original un-encoded values.
 That is left to the library user since a custom method will likely be more efficient than a general utility.
+Since the dictionary vector is just a normal vector, you can populate its values with the standard APIs.

 Finally, you can package a number of dictionaries together, which is useful if you're working with a ``VectorSchemaRoot`` with several dictionary-encoded vectors.
 This is done using an object called a ``DictionaryProvider``. as shown in the example below.
 Note that we don't put the dictionary vectors in the same ``VectorSchemaRoot`` as the data vectors, as they will generally have fewer values.